 The NSX Manager is the central control for Guest Introspection and provides information to EAM regarding which hosts require a Partner SVM and GI-SVM to be deployed, sends GI configuration information to the GI SVM, receives GI health monitoring information from the host and executes tagging commands received from the Partner Management Console.

 On the host, the Partner SVM receives activity events and information from the GI components through the EPSEC library, and performs security operations and analytics to detect potential threats or vulnerabilities.
-The Partner SVM communicates these events to the Partner Management Console to take NSX actions, such as grouping and tagging.
+The Partner SVM communicates these events to the Partner Management Console to take NSX Data Center for vSphere actions, such as grouping and tagging.
 The GI ESX module in the hypervisor acts like a switch to pass relevant events from the thin agents installed on VM’s, to the appropriate Partner SVM for analysis.
-The GI SVM uses configuration information received from NSX Manager to configure the GI ESX Module appropriately as VM’s are instantiated or moved, generate NSX Identity Firewall and Endpoint Monitoring context, and send GI-related health information back to NSX Manager.
+The GI SVM uses configuration information received from NSX Manager to configure the GI ESX Module appropriately as VM’s are instantiated or moved, generate Identity Firewall and Endpoint Monitoring context, and send GI-related health information back to NSX Manager.

 Common questions asked about SVMs and GI SVMs:

 Is there a difference between an SVM and a GI USVM?
 SVMs refer to third party (partners), such as Trend, and McAfee.
-USVM is NSX GI SVM.
+USVM is GI SVM.

 What are the key characteristics of SVMs and GI SVMs that make them different from a regular VM?
 Guest introspection offloads anti-virus and anti-malware agent processing to a dedicated secure virtual appliance.
 Since the secure virtual appliance (unlike a guest virtual machine) doesn't go offline, it can continuously update anti- virus signatures thereby giving uninterrupted protection to the virtual machines on the host.